FrandSX/sxtools-blender/README.md

 Fills selected objects or components (faces, edges, verts supported).
 When applying noise, low values (<0.05) seem to provide tolerable results.

 ### Gradient Tool
-Fills selected objects or components with a gradient across the selected axis.
+Fills selected objects or components with the selected gradient.
 The global bbox option stretches the gradient over multiple objects.
-Additional modes 'Curvature' and 'Normalized Curvature' map the gradient across the convex and concave sections of the surface.
-The normalized curvature option takes better advantage of the full range of the gradient for stylistic purposes.

-### Ambient Occlusion
-A simple occlusion baking tool with selectable ray count.
-Supports blending between object/local and scene/global occlusion results.
+Modes:
+* X-Axis / Y-Axis / Z-Axis - maps the gradient across the bounding volume in the selected world axis
+* Curvature - drives the gradient tones using the convex/concave characteristics of the surface
+* Normalized Curvature - provides a better use of the full range of the gradient.
+The normalization is done over the _entire_ selection.
+* Ambient Occlusion - maps the gradient acccording to how much light they receive.
+When this mode is selected, additional settings are displayed: Ray Count, for adjusting the quality of the result, and Global/Local blend, for allowing other objects to shadow each other.

 ### Crease Edges
 Allows for quick editing of edge creases, particularly useful with a subdivision and an edge split modifier.